Employee Privacy: Hawaii

 - Drug and alcohol testing, other than those governed by federal regulations, must comply with the Hawaii Substance Abuse Testing Act.
 See Application and Interview Inquiries and the Right to Privacy and Testing of Employees.

 - Hawaii prohibits employers from discriminating or making any employment decisions based on an employee's arrest and court record.
 Convictions may be considered after an employment offer, under limited circumstances.
-See Application/ Interview Inquiries and the Right to Privacy.
+See Arrest and Conviction Records.

 - Release of information on AIDS, ARC or HIV infection is prohibited unless authorized by the individual in question.
 Violations may result in criminal prosecution.
 See Testing of Employees.